MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/FailoverClusters.md

 ### [Get-ClusterAvailableDisk](./Get-ClusterAvailableDisk.md)
-Gets information about the disks that can support Failover Clustering and are visible to all nodes, but are not yet part of the set of clustered disks.
+Gets information about the disks that can support Failover Clustering and are visible to all nodes, but aren't yet part of the set of clustered disks.

 ### [Get-ClusterCheckpoint](./Get-ClusterCheckpoint.md)
 Retrieves a cryptographic key checkpoint or registry checkpoint for a resource.